NescienceSoftware/Nescience-Indexing-GUI/README.md

 _When adding money to a portfolio that has already been configured, ensure that you reset the performance data using the "Reset Data" button._

-**If you do not, the built in profit tracking will not be able to detect the new deposit, resulting in unnecessary donations.
+**If you do not, the built in profit tracking will not be able to detect the new deposit, resulting poor graphical representation.
 Resetting ensures that a new baseline is established.**

 Any issues or inquiries can be directed to support@nescience.io